Oufattole/meds-torch/README.md

 ## Description

 This repository provides a comprehensive suite for advanced machine learning over Electronic Health Records (EHR) using PyTorch, PyTorch Lightning, and Hydra for configuration management.
-The project leverages MEDS-Tab, a robust system for transforming EHR data into a structured, tabular format that enhances the accessibility and analyzability of medical datasets.
+The project leverages MEDS_Polars, a robust system for transforming EHR data into a structured, tabular format that enhances the accessibility and analyzability of medical datasets.
 By employing a variety of tokenization strategies and neural network architectures, this framework facilitates the development and testing of models that can predict, generate, and understand complex medical trajectories.

 Key features include: